 O-1 Processing Fees

-Now that we know the process, we can break it down into the O-1 processing fees that each step requires.
-Here are the mandatory O-1 visa fees for 2017:
+Let’s start by breaking down the process to determine the O-1 processing fees that each step requires.
+Here are the mandatory O-1 visa fees for 2020:

 - Basic I-129 filing fee: $460 – this fee will be required every time that this petition is filed.
 This includes extensions and amendments as well.